 Independent Study in the Conservatory refers to a credit-bearing project created by the individual student in consultation with a faculty advisor, and with the approval of the appropriate department chair and the Dean of the Conservatory.
 The project contract must include a timeline, specific goals and outcomes, and a specific number of credits to be granted (maximum of three).
+An independent study is intended for the highly-motivated student who wishes to research a topic in depth; it does not involve weekly instruction by the project advisor.
 The contract must be signed by the student, the project advisor, and the Dean.
 The signed and approved contract must be filed with the Registrar so that the project may appear on the student's transcript.
-Projects may be proposed in the areas of music theory, music history and literature, and humanities.
+Projects may be proposed in the areas of music theory, music history and literature, or humanities.